smolegz/tp/docs/DeveloperGuide.md

    Expected: Contact with above details (Name as Bernice Yu, Phone as 91234568...) is added

+4. Test case: `duplicate n`

+   Expected: No contact is added.
+Error details are shown in the status message.

 ### Overwrite

 Overwrites a person that has an **identical** name to a contact in your existing LookMeUp contacts.